 - Add the gelatin to the bowl of a stand mixer fitted with a whisk attachment.
 Sprinkle the gelatin with 1/2 cup of water.
 Set aside and let the gelatin soften.

-- In a medium saucepan over medium heat add the allulose, salt and remaining 1/2 cup of water.
+- In a medium saucepan over medium heat add the allulose, salt and remaining water.
 Bring the mixture to a rolling boil for one full minute, or cook until a candy thermometer reaches 230-240F.

-- Turn the stand mixed to low to mix the gelatine.
-Gently pour the hot allulose mixture down the side of bowl and mix on low.
+- Add the hot allulose mixture to the gelatin mixture by gently pouring down the side of the stand mixer bowl and mix on low.

-- Turn the stand mixer to high for 10-12 minutes.
-At the 9 minute mark, add the vanilla and continue whipping until the marshmallow batter is thick.
+- Turn the stand mixer to high speed for 10-12 minutes.
+At the 9 minute mark, add the vanilla and continue whipping until the marshmallow batter is thick enough to form stiff peaks.

 - Transfer the mixture to a square baking pan coated in butter.